 If you are looking for some camping near Perth that’s different to the ordinary, White Gum Farm is a fantastic place to add to the list.
-We’ve just spent a great weekend there, and would add it to the 60 best camp sites near Perth.
+We’ve just spent a great weekend there, and would add it to the Perth Camping; 60 amazing sites to stay at post.

 It’s not too far away, has an amazing atmosphere and to be honest I was quite shocked at how well its set up when we arrived.

 You’ll find this great spot not far from York, and only an hour and a half from Perth’s city centre.

 White Gum farm has a fully licensed bar and restaurant, a giant dam for fishing, swimming and paddling in, a significant aviation presence, a 4WD park and plenty of room for the kids to run around.